41 Airspeed Definitions & Measurement

 Why is Airspeed Measured in knots?

 The “knot” or “knots” is a unit of speed equal to one nautical mile per hour.
-It is equivalent to 1.15078 mph or 1.852 km/h or 0.514 m/s.
+It is equivalent to 1.15078 mph, 1.852 km/h, or 0.514 m/s.
 The knot’s standard symbol is “kn.”
-However, using “kt” or “kts” is common, especially in aviation.
-The symbol “kt” is the specific form recommended by the ICAO.
-The term knot or knots originally derives from pre-19th century nautical use when sailors would estimate the speed of a ship by counting the number of knots made on a rope that was unspooled behind the ship during a specific time.
+However, the use of “kt” or “kts” is common, particularly in aviation.
+The symbol “kt” is the specific form recommended by the International Civil Aviation Organization (ICAO).
+The term “knot” or “knots” originally derives from pre-19th-century nautical use, when sailors estimated a ship’s speed by counting the knots in a rope unspooled behind the ship over a specified period.

 Pitot-Static System

-Pitot probes (or tubes) and Pitot-static probes are often used to measure flow velocities in general and airspeeds in particular.
-Consider point 1 upstream of the Pitot tube and point 2 at the entrance to the tube, as shown in the figure below.
+Pitot probes (or tubes) and Pitot-static probes are often used to measure general flow velocities and airspeeds.
+Consider points 1 and 2, located upstream of the Pitot tube and at the entrance to the tube, respectively, as shown in Figure 3.
 From Bernoulli’s equation it is known that constant along any given streamline, so that

 (11)